jasondunn100/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jason Dunn is a current Research Associate at the Federal Reserve Bank of St. Louis, who will be applying for PhD programs to begin in the Fall of 2024.
+His current research focuses primarily on international trade and economic history.
+Other research interests include human and economic geography, demography, and urban & spatial economics.
 {style="text-align: justify;"}